Transcription (service): Interviews

 Interview transcription is a word-to-word written documentation of a taped or live interview.
 All types of interviews pertaining to legal cases, businesses, research, celebrity interviews and many more can be transcribed.
-While tapes need to be played and replayed to get the exact information one is looking for, transcribed copies allow easy lookup for the desired information.
 A written transcript is also important to identify key topics discussed in an interview.
 People with hearing imparity or deafness can also have access to the interview proceedings with accurately prepared interview transcripts.
-When transcribing interviews one needs to be aware and plan around conditions that ensure quality recording and transcribing.

 Most transcripts are written in a non-verbatim form, including the words that were said as part of the dialogue.
 Verbatim transcription is the most accurate form of transcription, which includes the dialogue along with stutters, false starts, and sounds.

+Legal

+Legal transcription is creating a text document by typing the words heard in audiovisual or audio recordings of legal proceedings.
+The transcripts are significantly easier to read and navigate.
+In a live setting, court reporters perform this function.

+Legal transcription is different from general or medical transcription in that it requires a specialized understanding of legal terminology and procedures.
+In some cases, legal transcriptionists may need to be certified or trained to work in this field.